Uniquely human cognition

 We use our expertise in technology, cognitive science and mental health to advise on AI in education

-STEER has designed a prestiguous one day conference on April 1st 2019 at the FT Weekend Oxford Literary Festival entitled 'Educating the Human Mind in a Robotic Age' featuring global experts.
-Bookings can be made here.
+STEER organised and hosted a prestigious one day conference on April 1st 2019 at the FT Weekend Oxford Literary Festival entitled ['Educating the Human Mind in a Robotic Age'] featuring global experts.

 Dr Simon Walker, CEO of STEER, is a reviewer for UNESCO's forthcoming publication chapter Policies for AI in Education.

 He participated in a high level panel alongside other global experts at UNESCO's prestigious Mobile Learning Week, March 4-9 2019 on the role, safeguards and considerations of AI in education.